Blog

 • Portable DVD players

-These items are covered because they contain hazardous materials—like leaded glass and heavy metals—that should never end up in landfills.
+These items are covered because they contain hazardous materials like leaded glass and heavy metals.

 Items That May Have a Small Fee